 In 1792, James Madison referred to property ownership as "that dominion which one man claims and exercises over the external things of the world, to the exclusion of every other individual."
-Today, in the United States, ownership allows individuals to exercise a full slate of rights with respect to the property they own.
-Property rights are viewed in relation to the rights of others-a person's ability to own something is only significant because he or she can enforce those rights against someone else.
-This "bundle of rights" incorporates five GE Privacy law and its associated regulatory framework, as they exist today in the United States, are primarily concerned with the narrower right to control various aspects of personal information.
-J independent primary rights: (1) the right to possess, (2) the right to control, (3) the right to enjoy, (4) the right to dispose, and (5) the right to exclude.
-While the right to control is an important element of ownership, it is only one of several rights that, together, demonstrate to others that an individual is the owner of "a thing."
-As a result, the right to control is much narrower than the right to own.
+Today, in the United States, ownership allows individuals to exercise a full slate of rights with respect to the property they own.6 Property rights are viewed in relation to the rights of others-a person's ability to own something is only significant because he or she can enforce those rights against someone else.7 This "bundle of rights" incorporates five framework, as they exist today in the United States, are primarily concerned with the narrower right to control various aspects of personal information.

-C The frequent comingling of 'control' and 'ownership' in data discussions reveals a fundamental misunderstanding by some policymakers and the public at large about the actual legal meaning of 'ownership.'
+'ownership' in data discussions reveals a fundamental misunderstanding by some policymakers and the public at large about the actual legal meaning of 'ownership.'